 Installing the Beddit Smart is a breeze.
 You simply just pull back the top sheet, remove the double sided tape from the strip sensor, and then lay it on top of the mattress.

-Do note, though, that placement as key.
+Do note, though, that placement is key.
+This tracker will not work if it’s placed by your bedside, such as on your Crown Mark Draper Console table.
 The strip should be slightly below your pillow line and the brain of the sensor, if you will, should hang over the side of the bed.
 In other words, the sensor should sit just underneath or around the shoulder blade area.

 The last set of steps is just pull the sheet back over the sensor – ensure that the strip is flat and flush to the bed – and then plug it in.
 Included in the box is an AC plug, and yes, you’ll need a wall socket in close proximity.
 I’ve got a power strip bedside with a USB plug built-in, which expedited things, albeit slightly.